slongwang/test/README.md

-forth step:another pull command fifth step:another push command,yes or no? sixth step:anorher pull command(do push must do add and commit first).
+forth step:another pull command fifth step:another push command,yes or no? sixth step:anorher pull command(do push must do add and commit first). eighth step:add and change a new branch, then check it after merge to master.